Analysis | How the U.S. Is Moving Closer to Delisting Chinese Firms

 3. What is China changing?

 The China Securities Regulatory Commission said the requirement that on-site inspections should be mainly conducted by Chinese regulatory agencies or rely on their inspection results would be removed.
 It said it would provide assistance for cooperation with foreign regulators.
+Negotiations on the logistics for on-site inspections in China were said to be underway in late April.
 The CSRC said it’s rare in practice that companies need to provide documents containing confidential and sensitive information.
 However, if required during the auditing process, they must obtain approvals in accordance with related laws and regulations.

 4. What’s the broader issue?